roadan/mesas-labs/README.md

-#Dallas Buyers Dev Machine Vagrant Setup
+#Mesos-Labs Dev Machine Vagrant Setup

 This repository contains the vagrentfile and provisioning script for creating a dev machine for running the dallas framework demos.